 Container virtualization, as we discuss, is much lighter and more efficient than traditional hypervisors.
 In this form of virtualization, virtual machines are carved out of host Operating Systems sharing the same OS kernel.
 These carved VM’s are referred to as Containers.

 Containers basically provide encapsulation for a set of processes to run in isolation from the rest of the system.
 The applications running inside containers act as if they are running on a separate environment or OS with its exclusive set of resources.
 A good example of container’s usefulness is having two websites running in two different containers requiring two different versions of PHP installed and running.
 Containers ensure that the two different PHP versions co-exist on the system without conflict.

 Since Containers do not involve the intensive overhead of guest Operating Systems and support hypervisor, more applications can run on a host OS compared to any other virtualization approach.
 Moreover, booting and restarting container applications is much faster than doing the same with VMs.
 This approach almost guarantees less downtime.

 Containers provide an isolated view of the system resources to the applications.
-In order to provide this contained view to the applications Containers use some of the kernel features called namespaces, cgroups and chroot to carve off a contained area.
-The end result is a virtual machine without the hypervisor.
+In order to provide this contained view to the applications, Containers use some of the kernel features called namespaces, cgroups and chroot to carve off a contained area.
+An end result is a virtual machine without the hypervisor.
 Containers are a smart method of attaining isolation and resource control.

 We’ll briefly look into these kernel features and then move to lxc which combines these features and provides an effective tool to create and manage Containers.